Modern battles begin invisibly.

 Maritime Information Warfare

-As the Navy progresses toward digital data transformation, achieving a decisive advantage will require common, open and interchangeable data formats to accelerate the sharing of target information.
-In a battle space where data is a commodity, this commonality will be the key to uniting all platforms, sensors and weapons systems, creating a single environment to execute distributed and fully integrated maritime operations.
+As the Navy progresses toward digital data transformation to outpace emerging threats, achieving a decisive advantage will require common, open and interchangeable data formats in order to accelerate the sharing of target information.
+In a battlespace where data is a commodity, this commonality will be the key to unite all platforms, sensors and weapons systems creating a single environment to execute distributed and fully integrated maritime operations.

-The United States is continuously engaged in information warfare to ensure full access and control of the electromagnetic spectrum (EMS).
+The United States is continuously engaged in Information Warfare to ensure full access and control of the EMS.
 A seamlessly connected maritime environment will require a thoroughly networked and digitized Navy.
-In the 21st century, warfare superiority is dependent on unrestrained awareness that must be achieved by establishing dominance across the EMS, including the tactical advantage of conducting effective Real-Time Spectrum Operations (RTSO).
+Twenty-first century warfare superiority is dependent on unrestrained awareness that must be achieved by establishing dominance across the EMS, including the tactical advantage of conducting effective Real Time Spectrum Operations (RTSO).
 Turning data into superior, actionable information at machine speed is a clear discriminator in the warfighter's decision-making process.